jina-ai/jina/README.md

 #### Upgrade Jina

-If you have a previously installed version, you can upgrade by running:
+If you have a previously installed version, you can upgrade it by running:

 ```bash
 pip install -U jina